-Generally, any person who is employed by Silicon Laboratories Inc. or by a subsidiary of Silicon Laboratories Inc. that has been designated by the Board of Directors to participate in the 2009 ESPP is eligible to participate in the ESPP, provided that he or she is regularly expected to provide services for more than 20 hours per week and for more than 5 months per calendar year.
-For rights to purchase common stock granted under the Non-423(b) Plan, employees working less than these prescribed amounts may also be eligible to participate in the 2009 ESPP, to the extent that eligibility is required under applicable local law.
-Assuming the 2009 ESPP were in effect as of February 24, 2009, almost six hundred employees would be eligible to participate in the 2009 ESPP.
+Generally, any person who is employed by the Company or by a subsidiary of the Company that has been designated by the Board of Directors to participate in the ESPP is eligible to participate in the ESPP, provided that he or she is regularly expected to provide services for more than 20 hours per week and for more than five months per calendar year.
+For rights to purchase common stock granted under the Non-423(b) Plan, employees working less than these prescribed amounts may also be eligible to participate in the ESPP, to the extent that eligibility is required under applicable local law.
+As of February 19, 2014, 883 employees would be eligible to participate in the ESPP.

-Notwithstanding the foregoing, no employee is eligible for the grant of any rights under the 2009 ESPP if, immediately after such grant, the employee would own stock possessing 5% or more of the total combined voting power or value of all classes of stock of Silicon Laboratories Inc. or of any subsidiary (including any stock which such employee may purchase under all outstanding rights and options), nor will any employee be granted purchase rights to buy more than \$25,000 worth of common stock (such limit to be determined based on the fair market value of the common stock on the date the purchase rights are granted) under all of our employee stock purchase plans in any calendar year such rights are outstanding (or, if required by amended Treasury Regulations, in any calendar year such rights are outstanding and exercisable).
+Notwithstanding the foregoing, no employee is eligible for the grant of any rights under the ESPP if, immediately after such grant, the employee would own stock possessing 5% or more of the total combined voting power or value of all classes of stock of the Company or of any subsidiary (including any stock which such employee may purchase under all outstanding rights and options), nor will any employee be granted purchase rights to buy more than \$25,000 worth of common stock (such limit to be determined based on the fair market value of the common stock on the date the purchase rights are granted) under all of our employee stock purchase plans in any calendar year such rights are outstanding.